It was such a lukewarm swamp that it could hardly be called a thermal spring.

 ReferenceFarad Soaking Pool (Mystic Hot Springs) - Hot Springs in California

 This is the closest hot spring to the location of the tragedy of Donner Party.
 Because of its easy accessibility, it is one of the most fragile and valuable undeveloped hot springs.
-Notice Just as you had the right to ...
+Industrial heritage in the wild In the 1840s, ...

 This incident is known to have resulted from extreme starvation, which led to cannibalistic acts.